Equity and Inclusion

 Catrina received her bachelor’s degree in environmental studies from Wellesley College.
 In her spare time, she is a professional actor and storyteller.
 Her strong desire to “do her dreams” has landed her swimming with penguins in the Galapagos, crewing on a double-masted schooner to Cuba, working in Washington, D.C., and living pura vida in Costa Rica and London.

 Jonathan graduated from Minneapolis College’s Cinema Program in 2010.
 He believes storytelling is our most powerful tool for bridging cultural barriers.
 Having written everything from screenplays to young adult novels to picture books, Jonathan is passionate about all art that shines a light on underrepresented realities.

 He joins the Equity and Inclusion team after receiving his Master of Fine Arts in Writing for Children and Young Adults degree from Hamline University in 2019.
 Jonathan’s professional background includes health licensing, natural foods, and arts nonprofits.
 When he is not at work, he enjoys live music, reading, drawing, gaming, and fitness.
 His office is a safe space for LGBTQIA+ identifying students.

 Dr. Sharon Pierce, Minneapolis College’s President, has engaged employees in a book club that focuses on better understanding current issues in diversity, equity and inclusion.

-The current book is faculty member Shannon Gibney's new book Dream Country.
+The most recent book read is faculty member Shannon Gibney's latest offering book Dream Country.